schollz/supertonic/README.md

 the pattern generation (k1+k3 or k1+k2) runs asynchronously but I've noticed that sometimes it might cause a little latency when using it while performing (generating patterns while playing).

+**thanks**

+the ex-dash patterning functions are from @license from the collaborative [song](https://github.com/northern-information/song/) project. the flying confetti is from @p3r7's brilliant [pico-8 wrapper](https://llllllll.co/t/p8-pico-8-wrapper-lib/37947).

 ## license

 mit